 Andrew W. Mellon Hall (1887) was originally built by George M. Laughlin and later was home to Andrew W. Mellon, U.S. Secretary of the Treasury, from 1917 to 1937.
-Donated to the University in 1940 by Mellon's son Paul, it now houses Academic Affairs, the President's Office, Chatham College for Women, the College for Graduate Studies, and the Office of Finance and Administration.
+Donated to the University in 1940 by Mellon's son Paul, it now houses Academic Affairs, the President's Office, the Office of International Programs, and the Office of Finance and Administration.
 First-floor living areas are used for social events and meetings; administrative offices are located on the first, second, and third floors.
-The lower level includes the newly renovated Mellon Board Room.
+The lower level includes the Mellon Board Room.
 The Paul R. Anderson Dining Hall (1971), an addition to Mellon Hall, is named for Dr. Anderson, president of the University from 1945 to 1960.
 A snack bar is located on the lower level.

-Mellon Carriage House, once part of the original Andrew W. Mellon estate, now houses a 24/7 student lounge, the post office, Chatham bookstore, and Student Affairs offices.
+Mellon Carriage House, once part of the original Andrew W. Mellon estate, now houses a student lounge, the post office, Chatham bookstore, and Student Affairs offices.